SercoSPA/CLEOPE/readme.md

 CLEOPE is deployed as [The Littlest Jupyter Hub - TLJH](http://tljh.jupyter.org/en/latest/index.html) on OVH private cloud infrastructure provided with [ENS-legacy](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) interface, which allows users to directly access and process ONDA EO products.<br>
 TLJH is configured with a **Python 3 kernel**, already provided with a set of additional Python packages aimed at EO data processing and visualisation with respect to any other default Jupyter environment.<br> Users can install any other Python package in their own CLEOPE environment via the `pip` channel in the way described 👉[here](#packages).

-## CLEOPE limitations
+## CLEOPE features
-Registered users service are subject to the following hardware limitations:
+Registered users' hardware features are:

 | **Disk** |**RAM**|**CPU**|
 | ------------- | ------ |-------------|
 |20 GB|2 GB|2|

-- **Disk limit** - when the threshold is exceeded an error message is print out on screen, by both
+- **Disk limit** - when the threshold is exceeded an error message is printed out on screen, by both
     - command line:<br>`cp:error writing 'file': Disk quota exceeded`
     - GUI: <br><img src="Trials/media/disk_quota_error.png" alt="drawing" width="300"/>